Hnasar/hnasar.github.com/git/git-presentation.md

-% Using Git: An Overview for Comp 20
+% Using Git: An Overview
 % Hashem Nasarat
-% February 4, 2013
+% February 15, 2013

 What is git?
 ------------